This article is a recipe for reaching your ideal job goal in the shortest amount of time.

-Your Performance Profile (see below) will match your values, strengths, unique skills, achievements and needs/interests to that of the employer.
+Your Performance Profile (see below) will match your employer’s values, strengths, unique skills, achievements, and needs/interests.

 If you’ve only got volunteer work or school projects, go ahead and list those instead, figure out what ties into your job search and highlight those details.
-Name the section “Relevant Experience” instead of “Work Experience.”
+For example, name the section “Relevant Experience” instead of “Work Experience.”

-Your Education/Certifications shows that you’ve got the technical requirements for the job.
+Your Education/Certifications show that you’ve got the technical requirements for the job.
 Often the “education” requirement can be replaced by “equivalent work experience.”
-Legal Certifications tend to be less flexible (licenses, etcetera), but you may get away with showing you are studying/preparing to get them by X date.
+Legal Certifications tend to be less flexible (licenses, etcetera), but you may get away with showing you are studying/preparing to contact them by X date.

-Technologies and Interests: some resumes list hobbies and interests, or additional technologies, which is technically a waste of space UNLESS your hobbies and interests, or technologies relate directly back to the job you seek.
+Technologies and Interests: some resumes list hobbies and interests or other technologies, which is technically a waste of space UNLESS your hobbies and interests, or technologies relate directly back to the job you seek.

-When deciding which accomplishment stories, which metrics, which achievements, which skills and experiences to include on your resume, ask yourself: Is this relevant to the job I seek?
+When deciding which accomplishment stories, metrics, achievements, skills, and experiences to include on your resume, ask yourself: Is this relevant to the job I seek?
 Is this something that is required?
-Is this something that I enjoy doing and want to do more of?
+Is this something that I enjoy doing and want to do more?
 If the answer is yes, work it into your resume.

 Just because you CAN or DID do something doesn’t mean it is relevant or wise to include it on your resume.
 Think of what an employer NEEDs to know to hire you: What kind of person do they need?
 What skills?
 What personality strengths?
-Make sure you answer these questions and don’t worry about leaving out details that are irrelevant.
+Make sure you answer these questions and don’t worry about leaving out irrelevant details.

 How to write a resume based on the job description: